fairydevmother/Machine-Learning-Medical-Cost-Data-Analysis-Project/README.md

 # Machine-Learning-Medical-Cost-Data-Analysis-Project

 #### This project contains the Medical Cost Data Analysis results thatI completed for Global-AI Machine Learning Bootcamp.
 This was the first data analysis I have ever made.
-I used Random Forest Model, did a hyperparameter optimization, used pandas and matplotlib to display the data.
+I used Random Forest Model, did a hyperparameter optimization, used pandas and matplotlib to display the data,  made data preprocessing, evaluated how the model performed.

 ![Screenshot 2023-08-29 055828](https://github.com/fairydevmother/Machine-Learning-Medical-Cost-Data-Analysis-Project/assets/83734354/495f175d-a558-4d94-9f9a-ca725d3cc4bf)